vicoslab/dis_tutorial6/README.md

 If you have passed all the checks, you can move on with building a map and navigating the robot.

+#### Check 4

+See if the OAK-D camera is sending over the images by running:

+    ros2 topic echo --no-arr /oak/rgb/image_raw
+    ros2 topic hz /oak/rgb/image_raw

+If you see data being published, you can then use the images in your scripts by changing the subscriber topic name.

 ## Building a map

 The procedure for building a map is a little simpler than when using the simulation, we only need to start the SLAM and the keyboard teleoperation.